Charles Myners (Miners)

 When Mary Prince was employed at Cedar Hill, she learned that John Adams Wood Jr. was going to Antigua, where he lived.
 She wanted to get away from Robert Darrell, so she asked if she might go in Wood’s service.
 Although Wood did not want to purchase Mary, it was agreed that she could go.

 John Adams Wood Jr.'s wife was Margaret Gilbert Albouy.
-He was a rentier, or jobber, which means he rented slaves to other slave-owners.
-Often these slaves were let out to sugar plantations, where they performed the work of field slaves.
-Perhaps Mary would have been let out as a field slave, had it not been for Mrs. Wood.
+He was a rentier, or jobber, which means he rented enslaved people to others.
+Often these enslaved people were let out to sugar plantations, where they were set to work in the fields.
+Perhaps Mary would have been put to work in the fields, had it not been for Mrs. Wood.
 She saw that Mary was a good worker, and she wanted to purchase her.

 The Woods purchased Mary from Robert Darrell for £100 Bermudian currency.
-She worked for them as a household slave in Antigua for 13 years.
+She worked for them as domestic in Antigua for 13 years.

 In July, or early August, 1828 the Woods left Antigua for London, England.
 They took Mary with them.
 Two or three months after they arrived, Mary walked out of their residence and was free—but only in England.
 She could not return to Antigua and remain free.